SalomePlatform/shaper/src/FeaturesPlugin/doc/removeSubShapesFeature.rst

 Remove Sub-Shapes
 =================

-Remove Sub-Shapes allows to remove sub shapes from wires, shells, compsolids, compounds.
+Remove Sub-Shapes allows removing sub shapes from wires, shells, compsolids and compounds.

-To perform Remove Sub-Shapes in the active part:
+To Remove Sub-Shapes in the active part:

 #. select in the Main Menu *Features - > Remove Sub-Shapes* item  or
 #. click **Remove Sub-Shapes** button in the toolbar